 “But what else am I supposed to do on tour?”

 “Well...”
-Walter made a dry swallow, “truthfully, I didn’t know you were coming on tour because I didn’t know you were quitting your job.
-And maybe the label might pay you, but I don’t think it’s going to be enough to pay rent—even if it’s just to your mom.”
+Walter made a dry swallow, “truthfully, I didn’t figure you were coming because I didn’t know you were quitting your job.
+And maybe the label might pay you, but I don’t think it’s going to be enough to pay rent, even if it is just to your mom.”

 “No, not at all.
 I put it in to be left alone.
 I have to finish writing our album.”

-“Say something!” she demanded.
-But the only things he could find were all those little doubts he thought he’d gotten over long ago.
+He remained silent, searching for answers on the dashboard, but the only answers he found were all those little doubts he thought he’d gotten over.

 Amber sighed.
-“Because I realized I don’t have the same gift in writing that you have in music,” she said.
+“Because I realized I don’t have the same gift in writing that you have in music,” she said after a long pause.
 “That’s the truth.
 After seeing the dedication you have—the dedication it takes to make art a career, I just came to terms I’m not cut out for it.”

 Amber hugged her knees to her chest and began sobbing.
 “I’m sorry!” she cried congestedly into her knees, making her sound as if she were speaking into a paper lunch bag.
 “If you want to know the truth…” she said, then made a long sniffle, “the truth is, I’m terrified to lose you.
 That’s why I don’t say anything.
 Because I don’t know what I did to deserve you, but if I didn’t have you, I don’t know what I’d do.”

 “Because you feel guilty.”

 She then burst into tears and began groveling and clawing at him.
 “No-no-no…” she pled.
 “Please.
 Please.
 I’ll begin writing again.
 I just need time.
 Please, not right now.
 I had plans for us.
 Something that might inspire me to write again.
 That’s what I need.
 Fresh inspiration.
 Please.”

-“I’m sorry Amber, but you need to find that inspiration on your own, and when you do, then maybe we can try again.
-I’m so sorry, but it’s the best for both of us right now, okay?
+“I’m sorry,” he said, “but you need to find that inspiration on your own.
+When you do, then maybe we can try again.
+But it’s the best for both of us right now, okay?
 I really am doing this out of love.”

 “My birthday?
 That was over three months ago.”

 “Next year.
-I had something planned for—” Her face froze into the blank stare he’d seen in this car before.
+I had something planned for—” Amber’s face froze into the blank stare Walter had seen in this car before.
 Her thumb then began bleeding from her clenched teeth cutting into it.

-“Of course I’m not okay!” she shouted and pushed his arms away.
+“Of course I’m not okay!” she shouted and pushed the bloody hand into his chest.
 “You’re leaving me!”
 She then flung the car door open and took off down the alley.

 “Should I call the police miss?” he said stepping between them.
 He then noticed the blood around Amber’s mouth.
 “Did he hit you?”

-“No. Just keep him away until I can get my car from the valet and leave,” she said.
+“No, no,” Amber said.
+“But just keep him away from me until I get my car from the valet.”

 “Amber, you shouldn’t be driving,” Walter said.
 “Please come back and talk to me . . .
-You don’t understand,” he said to the security blocking him, “she shouldn’t be driving right now.”
+You don’t understand,” he said to the security guard blocking him.
+“She shouldn’t be driving right now.”